aspose-slides/Aspose.Slides-API-References/english/php-java/imagetransformoperationcollection/addalphamodulateeffect/_index.md

 ---
 title: addAlphaModulateEffect
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 50
 url: /php-java/imagetransformoperationcollection/addalphamodulateeffect/
 ---

 ## addAlphaModulateEffect()  method

  Adds the new Alpha Modulate effect to the end of a collection.